TankHQ/tank/README.md

 ## No-fly zone
 - No schema migrations (just table creation and destroy for fast setup).
+- No implicit joins (no entities as fields, joins are explicit, every alliance is signed).

 ## Getting started
 1) Arm your cargo